CosmWasm/sylvia-book/src/setting-up-env.md

 sylvia $ cargo test
 ```

-You should see that everything in the repository gets compiled, and all tests pass.
+You should see that everything in the repository gets compiled and all tests pass.

 `sylvia` framework contains some examples of contracts.
-To find them go to `examples/contracts` directory.
+To find them go to `examples/contracts`
-These contracts are maintained by CosmWasm creators, so contracts in there should follow good practices.
+directory.
+These contracts are maintained by CosmWasm creators, so contracts in there should follow
+good practices.

 To verify the `cosmwasm-check` utility, first, you need to build a smart contract.
-Go to some contract
+Go to some
-directory, for example, `examples/contracts/cw1-whitelist`, and call `cargo wasm`:
+contract directory, for example, `examples/contracts/cw1-whitelist`, and call `cargo wasm`:

 ```
 sylvia $ cd examples/contracts/cw1-whitelist